 Eleanor also serves as the sole Civilian Pharmacist Specialist for the Curriculum and Examination Board, U.S. Special Operations Command, Department of Defense.

-In her non-space-faring life, Dr. O'Rangers works in the pharmaceutical industry in the cardiovascular therapeutic area; in the past, she was a scientific strategist /consultant for a number of pharmaceutical clients in various therapeutic areas.
+In her non-space-faring life, Dr. O'Rangers has worked in the pharmaceutical industry in the cardiovascular therapeutic area; currently, she is a medical director/strategist for a number of pharmaceutical industry clients in various therapeutic areas.